 Musicians in residence

-As well as our intensive Music in Prisons projects, we are now also implementing key Musician in Residence placements to complement and sustain the impact of the intensive projects.
+As well as our intensive Music in Prisons projects, we are now also running key Musician in Residence placements to complement and sustain the impact of the intensive projects.
+Our first prison Musician in Residence placement began in May 2013 with musician James Dey.

 “I have been able to both facilitate and encourage a large and creative musical community within the prison, while also finding that the work feeds into my own musical output … an enormously valuable, varied and thought-provoking project to work on.”
 James Dey, Musician in Residence